Inzynieria-oprogramowania-gr1/enrollme/README.md

 When the teacher clicks on one of the students emails, this student's preferences are going to be shown.

 # Algorithm
-Based on the number of students and the number of groups, the maximum number of students per group is calculated.
+Based on the number of students and the number of groups, the maximum number of students per group is calculated (number of students/number of groups).

 First, for each time slot, its frequency in the students' preferences is calculated.